Skip to navigation Skip to content

 If a UTLAH assessment is required for a customer aged 16-17 years residing in a remote area of Western Australia, Northern Territory or Northern Queensland, Service Officers can direct the request to a remote UTLAH-skilled social worker.
 See the Resources page for a link to Office Locator, which includes contact details and information about remote UTLAH assessment requests.

-Note: the Social Work Referral guided procedure should not be used to refer a 16 or 17 year old customer for a UTLAH assessment.
+Note: do not use the Social Work Referral guided procedure to refer a 16 or 17 year old customer for a UTLAH assessment.
 This will cause a delay for the young person.

 Procedure ends here.